Goosefoot and Affordable Housing

-Like so many communities nationwide, astronomical home prices and the lack of rental units are negatively impacting small businesses and the local workforce.
-The effects are even more severe in our rural, Island community, where less expensive neighboring suburbs don’t exist and multi-family rental units are very few to begin with.
+In communities nationwide, astronomical home prices and the lack of rental units mean businesses are chronically short-staffed.
+Job seekers simply can’t afford housing near where they want to work.
+The effects are even more severe in our rural, island community, where less expensive neighboring suburbs don’t exist and multi-family rental units are almost impossible to find.

 Goosefoot’s Housing Group

 Building affordable and low-income housing is difficult and complicated.
 Different funding mechanisms exist for different income levels served by the housing development to be built.
 On Whidbey Island, the lack of septic and water infrastructure makes housing projects cost prohibitive outside of the three municipalities of Langley, Coupeville, and Oak Harbor.

 In rural communities like ours, myriad types of small-scale solutions are needed.
 Multiple methods of constructing, acquiring, and inventing ways of housing residents need to be employed, and at a density that conforms to rural land use.

 To this end, Goosefoot is contributing staff and seed money towards establishing a new housing organization that will focus on traditional and innovative ways of delivering affordable housing throughout Island County.
 Our vision is a group that can advocate legislatively, partner with developers on new construction projects, and serve as a resource for other Island County housing projects that need assistance in the planning stages.